docusign/docusign-esign-csharp-client/README.md

 				// parse the first account ID that is returned (user might belong to multiple accounts) accountId = loginInfo.LoginAccounts[0].AccountId;

+				// Update ApiClient with the new base url from login call apiClient = new ApiClient(loginInfo.LoginAccounts[0].BaseUrl);

 				/////////////////////////////////////////////////////////////////
 				// STEP 2: CREATE ENVELOPE API
 				/////////////////////////////////////////////////////////////////